My Next Dinghy Project - Construction

 For the outside seams, I only taped over the centerline and around the transom.
 Not the chine seams.
 I figured they have good support in compression, with the sides resting on the bottom pieces.
 And for tension, there will be two layers of 6 oz. cloth for support (ie. one layer inside and one outside), along with the inside tape.

 Now I'm going to deviate from the plans a couple ways.
 First, I'd like to shape the aft seats to form-fit the bow when nested.
 Second, I'd like to sheath both the interior and exterior with a layer of fiberglass cloth.
-That's because I'd like to not worry as much about breaking the hull's surface by pulling it up onto a knarly beach or dropping something into it from the dock.
+That's because I'd like to not worry as much about breaking the hull's surface (that is, the paint and sealing coat of epoxy resin) when pulling it up onto a knarly beach or dropping something into the dinghy from the dock, say.
 I have some 6 oz. cloth for the floor and bottom, and 4 oz. cloth for the vertical surfaces.
 So, my plan is to apply a layer of 6 oz. cloth inside and then -OMG- cut it in half.
 Then I'll be able to measure for the aft seats.
 An added benefit will be being able to fit the daggerboard trunk with the forward half hull in a more accessible position.
 BTW, the plans stress waiting until the interior is installed *before* cutting it in half.
 I'm thinking the layer of glass cloth will stablize any movement in the shape.
-And I'll clamp the two halves together before gluing in those remaining pieces.
+And I'll clamp the two halves together and check for racking, etc. before gluing in those remaining interior pieces.
 There may be a benefit over the original plans because the faces of the nesting bulkhead will be finished off and thus their angle meeting the daggerboard trunk will be in it's final form.
-With regard to sheathing everything in fiberglass cloth, I figure that will add roughly 5 pounds to the overall weight.
+With regard to sheathing everything in fiberglass cloth, I figure that will add roughly 5 pounds to the overall weight - an acceptable tradeoff IMO.

 Fiberglass Cloth